Mikkidi101/Loppuprojekti/index.md

 To doubt they were kneeling then.

 _Tehtävä 2_
-## Yritys 1
 1. Crack three eggs over a bowl.
  Now, you're going to want to crack the eggs in such a way that you don't make a mess.
  If you _do_ make a mess, use a towel to clean it up!

 2. Pour a gallon of milk into the bowl.
  Basically, take the same guidance as above: don't be messy, but if you are, clean it up!

-## Yritys 2
-  Crack three eggs over a bowl.
- Now, you're going to want to crack the eggs in such a way    that you don't make a mess.
- If you _do_ make a mess, use a towel to clean it up!

-Pour a gallon of milk into the bowl.
-Basically, take the same guidance as above: don't be messy, but if you are, clean it up!

-### **En keksinyt useammankaan yrityksen jälkeen sitä muotoa mitä haettiin, mutta tässä on yrityksiäni. "soft breaks" muotoa osasin siis kyllä käyttää:)!**